raesene/container-security-site/attackers/compromised_container_checklist.md

 If the tooling suggests that the Docker socket is available at `/var/run/docker.sock` then you can just get the docker CLI tool and run any docker command.
 To breakout use :-

 * `docker run -ti --privileged --net=host --pid=host --ipc=host --volume /:/host busybox chroot /host` - From [this](https://zwischenzugs.com/2015/06/24/the-most-pointless-docker-command-ever/) post.
 This will drop you into a root shell on the host.

+## Other Avenues of attack

+Avenues of attack that aren't directly related to breaking out of the container

+### keyctl-unmask

+As described in [this post](https://www.antitree.com/2020/07/keyctl-unmask-going-florida-on-the-state-of-containerizing-linux-keyrings/) it may be possible to get keys from the kernel keyring on a Docker host, and use those for breakouts or other access to the host or related machines.